srselukar/srselukar.github.io/index.md

 I am a PhD student at the University of Washington's (UW) Department of Biostatistics studying, broadly, the design, conduct and analysis of clinical trials.

 For my dissertation, I had the simple goal of making sure that I would be as strong a clinical trials statistician as a newly minted PhD could be.
-This has led me to cobble together projects in randomization and efficiency in platform trials, survival analysis of long-term survivors and sequential monitoring in N-of-1 trials.
+This has led me to put together projects in randomization and efficiency in platform trials, survival analysis of long-term survivors and sequential monitoring in N-of-1 trials.

 While my central passion is in clinical trials for human medicine, I am interested in many problems where a "statistical way of thinking" can be applied.
 For example, I have enjoyed working with the Mountain-Whisper-Light Statistics group in topics such as law and veterinary medicine.